 October 1: The new federal fiscal year begins.
 The federal quota census operates on a federal budget that runs from October 1st through September 30th annually.
-October 1, 2022 is the day the CIMC can access the funds from the January 2022 federal quota census count day (although the actual dollar amount of the per-student allocation is not usually known by October first).
+October 1, 2022 is the day the CIMC can begin accessing the funds generated from the January 2022 federal quota census count day (although the actual dollar amount of the per-student allocation is not usually known by October first).

-October 15, 2021: CIMC will send administrative units (AUs) their current Statewide Student Registration Database Reports of students with "Visual Impairment, Including Blindness" via encrypted emails for TVIs to edit and return to make sure each AU has an accurate statewide registration of ALL students with visual impairment, including blindness in their school districts.
-This is also part of the preliminary preparation for the federal quota census count day, scheduled for January 2, 2023.
-The census is always the first Monday in January 2022.
-These first round edits are due back to the CIMC by Friday, November 19, 2021.
+October 15, 2022: CIMC will send administrative units (AUs) their current Statewide Student Registration Database Reports of students with "Visual Impairment, Including Blindness" via encrypted emails for TVIs to edit and return to make sure each AU has an accurate statewide registration of ALL students with visual impairment, including blindness in their school districts.
+This is also part of the preliminary preparation for the next annual federal quota census count day, scheduled for January 2, 2023.
+The census is always the first Monday in January.
+These first round edits are due back to the CIMC by Wednesday, November 30, 2022.

+Happy New Year!
 January 3, 2022: In Colorado, we use the first Monday in January, annually, for both of the counts managed by the CIMC on behalf of school districts.
-This year the count day occurs on January 3, 2022.
+This year the count day occurs on January 2, 2023.
 This is the date used for (1) your statewide student registration database; and (2) your federal quota census count of students who meet or function at the definition of blindness (legal blindness).

 February: No due dates occur in February but TVIs can continue to submit updated Parent Consent Forms (with Parts I and II), the optional MDB/FDB Forms; etc.

-March 15, 2022: This is the hard deadline that closes Phase 1 of the federal quota census.
+March 15, 2023: This is the hard deadline that closes Phase 1 of the federal quota census.
 March 15th is the last day for CIMC staff to access the "Student Registration System" (SRS) database online for the federal quota census.
 The database closes at 4pm Eastern time.
 No new students can be added after the close of Phase 1.
-Any students with missing Parent Consent Forms will be "marked for deletion" and removed from the federal quota census count for 2022 before CIMC closes Phase 1.
-There is an eye report exemption for the January 2022 count.
+There is an eye report exemption for the January 2023 count.
 Contact the CIMC for specifics.

-April 1, 2023: This is not an April Fool's Day joke; April 1st is the annual due date for textbook orders for the 2022-2023 school year.
+April 1, 2023: This is not an April Fool's Day joke; April 1st is the annual due date for textbook orders for the following school year!
 Districts are encouraged to place orders for the 2023-2024 school year even earlier than this deadline, if possible.
 Orders for the 2024-2025 school year can be placed in advance as well, since we know that it can take over two years to transcribe a math or science textbook that contains a lot of tactile graphics.
-Order forms for the 2023-2024, and the 2024-2025 school years are posted on our CIMC Forms website page.
+Order forms for the 2023-2024, 2024-2025, and 2025-2026 school years are posted on our CIMC Forms website page.
 Contact the CIMC staff or email email@example.com for more information.
 Please remember to have your curriculum departments include the NIMAS language in all of your district's textbook purchasing contracts.

-April 15, 2022: Around the middle of April, APH opens Phase Two of the federal quota census.
-No new students may be added during this phase, but the CIMC is able to update records of students entered during Phase I of the census.
+April 17, 2023: Around the second Monday of April, APH opens Phase Two of the federal quota census.
+No new students may be added during this second phase, but the CIMC is able to update records of students entered during Phase I of the census.
 This is the phase when the CIMC reviews our own data, and works with accounts in other states to address possible duplicate student information.
 Phase Two closes two weeks after it begins.

 Phase Three of the federal quota census usually begins in early May.
-The CIMC saves final reports. the Ex Officio Trustee signs the Certificate of Attendance for each of our three accounts.
+The CIMC saves final reports in the federal database.
+The Ex Officio Trustee signs the Certificate of Attendance for each of our three Colorado accounts.
 Phase Three closes two weeks after it begins.

 The federal quota census, based on the count day that occurred on the first Monday in January, is generally finalized between June and August.
-Once finalized, the per-pupil quota fund allotment (that we began accessing on October first) is announced.
+Once finalized, the per-pupil quota fund allotment (that we began accessing and spending last October first) is announced.